alphalemon/alphalemon-docs/add-custom-block.rst

 The editor form
 ~~~~~~~~~~~~~~~

-To define the form we talked above, add the **AlButtonType.php** template inside the
+The commands generator already added a base form, the **BootstrapButtonTutorialBlockType.php**
+class inside the **Core/Form** folder.
+So let's renaming it as **AlButtonType.php**.

-**Core/Form** folder, open it and paste the following code:
+This form contains the following code:

 .. code-block:: php